wgmo/graphtik/docs/source/arch.rst

         The :class:`.NetworkOperation` class holding a `network` of `operation`\s.

     needs
-        A list of names of the compulsory/optional values an operation's underlying callable requires to execute.
+        A list of names of the compulsory/optional values or `sideffects` an operation's underlying callable requires to execute.

     provides
         A list of names of the values produced when the `operation`'s underlying callable executes.

+    sideffects
+        Fictive `needs` or `provides` not consumed/produced by the underlying function of an `operation`, annotated with :class:`.sideffect`.
+        A *sideffect* participates in the solution of the graph but is never given/asked to/from functions.

     prune
     pruning